kwgoodman/femto/README.rst

 License
 =======

-some_sums is distributed under the GPL v3+.
+femto is distributed under the GPL v3+.
 See the LICENSE file for details.

 Requirements
 ============

-Currently some_sums only compiles on GNU/Linux. `Please help`_ us with getting it to compile on OSX and Windows.
+Currently femto only compiles on GNU/Linux. `Please help`_ us with getting it to compile on OSX and Windows.

 - SSE3, AVX, x86intrin.h, OpenMP